 ♦ Summer: “A Holy Waste of Time” Retreat

 Join us for our popular, annual “Holy Waste of Time” retreat, held at the end of summer at St. Andrew’s House, a beautiful lodge on the Hood Canal owned by the Diocese of Olympia.
-Enjoy time with others or by yourself, kayaking, paddle-boarding, and swimming the beautiful waters of the Puget Sound, hiking under the forest canopy, reading in the lodge, and sunning on the deck. $110/person includes lodging, all meals, and activities (scholarships available).
-Single/couple bedrooms available.
+Enjoy time with others or by yourself, kayaking, paddle-boarding, and swimming the beautiful waters of the Puget Sound, hiking under the forest canopy, reading in the lodge, and sunning on the deck.
+Early bird registration through July 15 — $95 — which includes all food, lodging and activities.
+After July 15, registration is $110.
+Your choice of single/double bedrooms.
+Scholarships are available.

 ♦ Winter: Contemplative Retreat